Association of Certified Fraud Examiners

 The Association of Certified Fraud Examiners (ACFE) is a professional organization of fraud examiners.
-Its activities include producing fraud information, tools and training.
+Its activities include producing fraud information, training and tools.
 Based in Austin, Texas, the ACFE was founded in 1988 by Joseph T. Wells.
 The ACFE grants the professional designation of Certified Fraud Examiner (abbreviated CFE).

 Founder

 Joseph T. Wells founded the ACFE and is its chairman.
 After graduating from the University of Oklahoma, he worked for ten years with the Federal Bureau of Investigation, during which time he investigated the former Attorney General John N. Mitchell's involvement in Watergate.

 In addition to his duties as chairman, Wells writes, researches and lectures to business and professional groups on white-collar crime issues.
 He has written books and articles on fraud prevention and detection.
 His writings appear in professional journals.

-Global Fraud Conference

-With companies losing up to 5% of annual revenue to occupational fraud, the ability to detect and deter fraud is critical.
-Due to this, the ACFE created the largest anti-fraud conference in the world as an opportunity for those interested in developing the appropriate tools to combat fraud.
-The 32nd ACFE Global Fraud Conference was to be held in Las Vegas on June 20–25, 2021.